May 15, 2026, 07:33

 Sources

-• Federal Chancellery, Explanations of the popular initiative "No 10-Million Switzerland!", admin.ch, as of May 2026
+• Federal Chancellery, Explanations on the popular initiative "No 10-Million Switzerland!", admin.ch, as of May 2026

-• FOEN, Soil: The most important facts at a glance, and FOEN, Net zero soil consumption
+• FOEN, Soil: The most important facts in brief, and FOEN, Net zero soil consumption

 • FSO, Land use statistics 1985 to 2018, and FSO, Settlement areas

-• Pro Natura, The wolf and biodiversity in the Swiss Alps, a classification, 2024
+• Pro Natura, The wolf and biodiversity in the Swiss Alps, an assessment, 2024

 • Pro Natura, Land consumption in four figures, 2023